Vervoort III Government

-The Vervoort III government is the current coalition government of the Brussels-Capital Region, in office since 18 July 2019.
-Following the 2024 regional elections, no new government has been formed yet.
+The Vervoort III government was the coalition government of the Brussels-Capital Region from 18 July 2019 until 13 February 2026.
+Following the 2024 regional elections, it took over 600 days to form the succeeding Dilliès government.

-Headed by socialist minister-president Rudi Vervoort, a French speaker, the coalition consists of six parties: PS, Ecolo, DéFI on the francophone side, and Groen, Open Vld and one.brussels-sp.a (one.brussels-Vooruit) on the Dutch-speaking side.
-Minister-president Vervoort heads the capital region since 2013.
+Headed by socialist minister-president Rudi Vervoort, a French speaker, the coalition consisted of six parties: PS, Ecolo, DéFI on the francophone side, and Groen, Open Vld and one.brussels-sp.a (one.brussels-Vooruit) on the Dutch-speaking side.
+Minister-president Vervoort headed the capital region since 2013.

 Policy

 Since assuming office in 2013, the Vervoort governments I, II and III have implemented several key policies in the Brussels-Capital Region.